 The Sacramento Memorial Garden rests on the property of New Hope Christian Fellowship (NHCF) and is centrally located in the greater Sacramento area, near Interstate 80 and Greenback Lane.

-To bring the upmost dignity to our unborn, Sacramento Memorial Garden offers a Memorial Wall and ramada dedicated for Memorial Services to the general public.
+To bring the upmost dignity to our unborn, Sacramento Memorial Garden offers a Memorial Wall and Ramada dedicated for Memorial Services to the general public.

-Our landscape plans include:
+Our landscape includes:

 - Small benches

 - A Ramada to provide protection from sun and rain